Editing an access control policy

 • Layout—Use the Grid/Table View icon above the list of rules to change the layout.
 Grid view provides color-coded objects in an easy-to-see layout.
 Table view provides a summary list so that you can see more rules at once.
 You can freely switch views without impacting the rules.

-• Analyze rule logic.
-You can select the following options from the Analyze menu to examine the logic of your rules:
+• Analyze rule logic—You can select the following options from the Analyze menu to examine the logic of your rules:

 • Enable/Disable Rule Conflicts—Select whether you want to see information on whether rules interfere with each other.
+You can then view the results using the following commands.
+See Analyzing rule conflicts and warnings

 • Show Rule Conflicts—See whether you have redundant or shadowed rules.
 These conflicts could prevent certain rules from ever being matched by connections, meaning either that you need to fix the match criteria, move the rule, or simply delete the rule.

-• Additional Settings—To change additional settings for the policy, select one of the following options from the More drop-down arrow at the end of the packet flow line.
+• Additional settings—To change additional settings for the policy, select one of the following options from the More drop-down arrow at the end of the packet flow line.

 Step 4